ARM-Synergy/tracer-mip/README.md

 ### Goals

-i) Quantify the inter-model spread in representation of aerosol-convection interactions (ACI), identify model deficiencies, and measure model performance. . ii) Examine factors/processes leading to the model biases and large model spread, both of which were less emphasized in the previous ACPC-MIP.
+1. Quantify the inter-model spread in representation of aerosol-convection interactions (ACI), identify model deficiencies, and measure model performance.
+2. Examine factors/processes leading to the model biases and large model spread, both of which were less emphasized in the previous ACPC-MIP.
 This effort will ultimately help reduce the ACI uncertainty.

 ## Model Inputs